Request a private consultation. Discover how you can Make Your Move™.

 In any high stakes’ transaction, you would want to hire an accredited valuer, e.g. a Chartered Valuer and Appraiser (“CVA”).
 These are Institute of Valuers and Appraisers of Singapore (“IVAS”) accredited experts trained to guide you through the valuation for an important fundraising exercise.
 Should the matter go to court, a business valuer’s track record advising in lawsuits or deals needs to be accounted for.
 The added legitimacy from his skills and work quality gives confidence to the client.

-The impact of pricing wrong when selling or buying a business can last a long time.
+The sting of pricing wrong when selling or buying a business can hurt for a long time.
 Contact VALLARIS to start a conversation.

 Request a private consultation.
 Discover how you can Make Your Move™.